 To make preparation even easier for this Easy Chicken Corn Chowder, use a roasted chicken instead of cooking the chicken yourself.
 Grab a freshly roasted chicken from your market, and pull the chicken off the carcass as soon as you get home (it’s easier to do when the chicken is warm).
 Substitute a can of chopped green chiles for the jalapeño, if you’d like.
 Add chopped carrots and/or chopped red bell peppers to the soup, along with the vegetables.

 This recipe makes 6 servings of Easy Chicken Corn Chowder.
 The serving size is one cup.
 You may wish to double the recipe after you make it for the first time because it will disappear quickly!
 Heating up leftovers for lunch a day or two after is a good idea.
 Leftovers are delicious!

-If you are counting Weight Watchers points, the points for Easy Chicken Corn Chowder are included at the top of this post.
+If you are counting Weight Watchers points, there is a link to the WW points for Easy Chicken Corn Chowder in the recipe card below.

 Here are a few more chowder recipes you might like to try:

 - Slow Cooker Fresh Corn Chowder

 - New England Turkey Chowder

 - 1 tablespoon butter